singularian/NASinfo/README.md

 # Raid Info

-This is a link for RAID info.
+This is a link page for NAS RAID info.

 # Raid Server Providers